 The RA field and the CS Required, UL BW subfields in the Common Info field of the Sensing Trigger frame are identical to the Basic Trigger frame described in 27.5.3.5 and 9.3.1.23, except that the RA field in Sensing Trigger frames with only one User Info field can be either unicast or broadcast.

-The More TF subfield of the Common Info field of the Sensing Trigger frame indicates whether a subsequent extra TB sensing measurement instace is scheduled within a sensing availability window defined in 11.21.18.6 (TB sensing measurement instance)
+The More TF subfield of the Common Info field of the Sensing Trigger frame indicates whether a subsequent extra TB sensing measurement instance is scheduled within a sensing availability window defined in 11.21.18.6 (TB sensing measurement instance)

-When the Sensing Trigger frame is addressed to only the sensing responders that belong to a single BSS with which it participates in a TB Sensing measurement instance (11.21.18.6), the TA field for the Sensing Trigger frame is set to the address of the STA transmitting the Trigger frame.
-The TA field is the transmitted BSSID if the Trigger frame is addressed to the set of the sensing responders in which sensing responders have a TB sensing measurement instance with at least two different BSSID in the Multiple BSSID set of the AP.
+The TA address of a Trigger frame destined to responders in a TB Measurement instance is set to the AP’s MAC address when these responders have received the measurement setup request frame containing the same AP’s MAC address.
+The TA address of a Trigger frame destined to responders in a TB Measurement instance is set to the transmitted BSSID when these responders have received the measurement setup request frame containing different BSSID from an AP that support Multiple BSSID.

-9.3.1.22.11.1 Poll sub-variant
+9.3.1.22.11.1 Sensing Poll Trigger frame